Lightning-Universe/lightning-flash/docs/source/integrations/fiftyone.rst

 The
 :meth:`~flash.core.data.data_module.DataModule.from_fiftyone`
-method allows you to load your FiftyOne Datasets directly into a :class:`~flash.core.data.data_module.DataModule` to be used for training, testing, or inference.
+method allows you to load your FiftyOne datasets directly into a :class:`~flash.core.data.data_module.DataModule` to be used for training, testing, or inference.

 .. literalinclude:: ../../../flash_examples/integrations/fiftyone/image_classification_fiftyone_datasets.py
     :language: python
     :lines: 14-

 **********************
 Visualizing embeddings